 A good agreement was observed between the personalized model and AcQMap targets; an example is shown in Fig. 2(A-C).
-PS density maps were compared pre and post PVI ablation; compare Fig. 2(B) and (C).
+PS density maps were compared pre and post PVI ablation; comparison shown in Fig. 2(B) and (C).
 Remapped targets identified through PS density map after PVI ablations were used to identify PCP ablation targets.